East Kingdom Bardic Champions

 The Consules have indicated that they are looking for pieces that will uplift and inspire our populace.
 A heavy focus on the perils and pains of the current moment in the wider world is unlikely to bring joy or delight to this audience.
 This does not mean that every performance must be sweet, funny, or tell a story that ends happily.
 But we invite you to consider that a critical quality in a kingdom Bardic Champion is the ability to read the room, and create moments that will leave an audience wanting more.

 RESUMES do not need to be complicated.
 Simply describe who you are and what you do

 FOR PERFORMERS WHO WISH TO PERFORM BUT NOT COMPETE

 There will be time between rounds to fill with either solo or ensemble music.
-Non-competing performers must pre-register and provide recorded material to the event steward by April 10/2021.
+There may still be time slots to accommodate more entertainments between rounds.
+Please contact the event steward as noted below

 Site Opens: 10 am